 Quick facts

-Latin name Pyrausta aurata
+Scientific name - Pyrausta aurata

-Plants affected mints (Mentha species), marjoram (Origanum vulgare), meadow-clary (Salvia pratensis), lemon balm (Melissa officinalis), catmint (Nepeta cataria) and calamints (Calamintha spp.).
+Plants affected - mints (Mentha species), marjoram (Origanum vulgare), meadow-clary (Salvia pratensis), lemon balm (Melissa officinalis), catmint (Nepeta cataria) and calamints (Calamintha spp.).

-Caused by caterpillars
+Caused by - caterpillars

-Timing spring and summer
+Timing - spring and summer

 What is mint moth?